night-codes/sublime-search-vscode/README.md

 ## Differences from malkomalko/searchy

-- Improved Window support
+- Improved Windows support
 - Support for context lines
-- Support for 'seperators' for between multiple matches in file
+- Support for 'seperators' between multiple matches in file
 - Added context menu
 - Lots of other improvements